ghisvail/pydra-templateflow/README.md

 ## Available tasks

-This package provides a `get_template` task, which takes a mandatory `template_id` argument and an optional `output_entities` mapping from output names to their respective query entities.
+This package provides a `get_template` task, which takes a mandatory `template_id` argument and an optional `output_queries` mapping from output names to their respective query entities.

 The following example showcases using `get_template` to download the template image, brain and head masks for the Linear ICBM Average Brain (ICBM152).